helm/helm-www/content/en/docs/chart_template_guide/looup_function.md

 | no | empty | non-empty | `kubectl get type name` |
 | no | empty | empty | `kubectl get type`, this returns a list |

-When the function call is designed to return an object, it will return a `map[string]interface{}` obtained from the parsing the json of the returned resource.
+When the function call is designed to return an object, it will return a dictionary (`map[string]interface{}` in golang) obtained from the parsing the json of the returned resource.
 This structure can the be further navigated to extract specific values, for example:

 ```go
 (lookup "v1" "Namespace" "" "mynamespace").metadata.annotations